 For example, you might send an email that says, “John, can you help us improve our service by answering some questions about your experience upgrading your account?”

-SurveyMonkey is an online survey building software.
-It easily organizes your customers and contacts into lists and automatically sends out surveys to them directly.
+- GetFeedback by SurveyMonkey offers online survey-building software that easily organizes your customers and contacts into lists and automatically sends out surveys to them directly.

 Watch this video about using simple CSAT surveys to get customer feedback:

 Got feedback.
 Now what?

 Asking for customer feedback is the first step.
 Now, you need to use the data you’ve collected.
 Here are some tips: